 Saving special tweets.
 I can send them right from any Twitter client I use.

 I take pictures of handwritten notes I take during conversations with my clients.
 They are always on different sizes of pieces of paper and hard to contain in their regular physical folders.
 They don’t fall out this way.

 Ways I don’t yet use it but would like to:

 Taking pictures of all the purchases in the house for insurance purposes.

 I’m still thinking of more every day!

 I couldn’t possibly list every way that Evernote is a brilliant tool.
-This is a great article on 100 Different Evernote Uses.
+This is a great article on 100 Different Evernote Uses (the original has since gone down).
 Do you have a great use that I missed?
 Or another tool I should be aware of?
 Please let me know in the comments!